solobit/docpad-plugin-pack/sem/semantic.plugin.md

 our community, we more than welcome this.

-This is also the main motivation behind the choice for a literate CoffeeScript document over a regular (moderately) commented code file.
+This is also the main motivation behind the choice for a literate coffeescript document over a regular (moderately) commented code file.
-It will allow for better backtracking of past decisions and rationale so we may decide otherwise in a later stage.
+It will allow for better backtracking of past decissions and rationale so we may decide otherwise in a later stage.

 ## Convention and notation in this document